shaneajeffery/shane-jeffery.com/src/content/blog/world-of-warcraft-pays-for-college.md

 ### Ongoing Triumph

 From 2008 to 2018, I independently operated KHAccounts.net, overseeing all aspects of the business, from account acquisition to sales.
-Throughout this decade-long tenure, I evolved the platform's infrastructure, transitioning from a rudimentary PHP/JQuery website to a sophisticated e-commerce platform integrated with modern technologies like React, Laravel, and MySQL.
+Throughout this decade-long tenure, I evolved the platform's infrastructure, transitioning from a rudimentary PHP/JQuery website to a sophisticated e-commerce platform integrated with modern technologies like React, Laravel, MySQL, and using Stripe for payment processing.

-Furthermore, I conceived MaskedArmory.com, a revolutionary platform designed to anonymize World of Warcraft character profiles, circumventing potential punitive actions from Blizzard Entertainment while maintaining the integrity of the account resale ecosystem.
+Furthermore, I conceived MaskedArmory.com, a platform designed to anonymize World of Warcraft character profiles, circumventing potential punitive actions from Blizzard Entertainment while maintaining the integrity of the account resale ecosystem.

 ### The Epilogue